will093/will093.github.io/_posts/2020-06-29-combinators-and-church-encoding-in-javscript.md

 pow(three)(four).toJsNum() // 81
 ```

-The above is essentially saying, apply our function three (which itself applies a function 3 times) four times, passing the result of each application into the next.
+The above is essentially saying, apply our function `three` (which itself applies a function 3 times) `four` times - passing the result of each application of `three` into the next.
 So it results in a function which applies a function 3 * 3 * 3 * 3 (ie. 81) times.

 ```js
 four(three).toJsNum() // 81